 Pronounced: Says–ah–moid Frack—sher

-The most common symptom of a sesamoid fracture is pain in the ball of the foot and big toe.
-Other symptoms include:
+The most common symptom is pain in the ball of the foot and big toe.
+Other problems may be:

 and Ankle Surgeons